epccs/Gravimetric/Applications/Battery/README.md

 (done) pwm mode high time/low time needs to be locked at the start of a period, it has problems otherwise.
-(done) add cli to change battery_low_limit and battery_high_limit (done) batmgr_state name change to bm_state alt_pwm_accum_charge_time is not accumulating. add a battery_halt_limit to halt the host and turn off its power. change the low and high limit to be the PWM range
+(done) add cli to change battery_low_limit and battery_high_limit (done) batmgr_state name change to bm_state
+(done) add a battery_host_limit to halt the host and turn off its power. alt_pwm_accum_charge_time is not accumulating. change the low and high limit to be the PWM range
 ```